AYLIEN/datascience-project-quickstarter/README.md

 It will appear in the `demos/` subdirectory of your data-science project.

 ### Running the project's service
-A new project is already setup with a mock service that receives POST requests.
+New projects are already setup with a mock service that receives POST requests.
 Start the service by simply running:
 ```
 make run
 ```